mthahzan/react-component-action-debouncer/README.md

 import Debouncer from 'react-component-action-debouncer';
 import {SingleActionCustomComponent} from '<component/path>';

-const DebouncedSingleActionCustomComponent = Debouncer(TouchableOpacity, 'onAction');
+const DebouncedSingleActionCustomComponent = Debouncer(SingleActionCustomComponent, 'onAction');

 // When rendering use the enhanced component
 <DebouncedSingleActionCustomComponent onAction={this.handleAction} />